isomerpages/moe-peicaisec/_student-development/Sexuality Education.md

   major-latin;mso-ansi-language:EN-GB">Term 1 Week 9</span></p></td></tr></tbody></table><br>

 <b>eTeens Programme:</b>
-</p><p align="justify">eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3
+<p></p>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3
  students with accurate information  on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.<br>
 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.